kohnmart/website/content/projects/spotify-party.md

 #### Review <br />

-All team members were able to meet the requirements for the app that were set out at the beginning.
+All team members were able to meet the requirements for the app.
 In the current state, all the necessary features have been implemented so that the app can function as a prototype.
-For us, technical development was primary and design secondary.
-This area can be optimized accordingly.
+The technical implementation of a Python web application was primarily required in this project.
+The integration of a web socket and the Spotify API was a personal requirement.
+The design should be considered secondary.
 <br /> <br />

-#### Outlook <br />
+#### Perspective <br />

 The base of the app is a good starting point for future extensions.
 For example, it should be possible to configure the hard-coded preferences such as the number of tracks,